 Many new cat owners are keen to get their kitten as soon as possible, and as early as possible.
 After all, who doesn’t love a tiny little ball of fluff?
 However, adopting a kitten who is too young can have consequences which we will outline in this article.

-Kittens need their mum and littermates to teach them manners.
+- Kittens need their mum and littermates to teach them manners.
 Kittens will play with mum and their siblings, and during this time they learn cat socialisation skills.
 Picking up body language, boundaries and playing skills from the other cats.

-Kittens need time to build up a strong immune system.
+- Kittens need time to build up a strong immune system.
 Mum’s milk is full of antibodies which help to protect your kitten from disease.
 Even after the kitten has started solids, he is still nursing from mum and getting the benefits of these antibodies.

-Kittens should not leave their home until they have had their vaccinations.
+- Kittens should not leave their home until they have had their vaccinations.

-I adopted a very sad and lonely looking kitten at the age of 6 weeks (I didn’t know better) and he had behavioural problems his entire life.
-He had no idea how to socialise with other cats, and was aggressive towards other household cats, he also had a time limit on how long he could be petted by humans.
+I adopted a very sad and lonely looking kitten at the age of 6 weeks who had behavioural problems his entire life.
+He had no idea how to socialise with other cats and was aggressive towards other household cats; he also had a time limit on how long he could be petted by humans.
 After a while I learned to read his body language and could avoid an attack (he would start to look bored, wave his tail and you could see him eyeing off an escape route), however many guests didn’t listen to my warnings and would rush in, stroke him and end up with a bloodied hand.
-He also sprayed his entire life (despite being desexed from an early age).
-He never really took to people or cats.
+He also sprayed his entire life (despite being desexed from an early age) and he never really took to people or cats.

-Children and kittens:
+Children and kittens